-Prior to the start of our Phase 1/2 clinical trial of SAGE-547, we began to collect data in emergency-use cases of SAGE-547 that we believe supports the safety and activity of SAGE-547 for treatment of SRSE.
-This emergency-use program continues in parallel with our ongoing Phase 1/2 clinical trial.
-As of January 9, 2015, ten patients were treated with SAGE-547 by independent centers under emergency-use Investigational New Drug applications, or INDs.
-Each individual case of SRSE arose from a variety of underlying etiologies, the patients were of varying ages, and all patients had been placed in a long-duration medically induced coma prior to the administration of SAGE 547.
-We experienced an overall response rate of 78% in seven of the nine evaluable patients.
+Prior to the start of our Phase 1/2 clinical trial of SAGE-547, we compiled evidence which we believe supports the safety and activity of SAGE-547 for treatment of SRSE.
+Four patients were treated with SAGE-547 by independent centers under emergency-use Investigational New Drug Applications, or INDs.
+Of note, each individual case of SRSE arose from a presumed different underlying etiology, the patients were of varying ages (2 to 28 years of age), and all patients had been placed in a long-duration medically induced coma.
+In each case SAGE-547 was administered with a target steady state exposure similar to that planned for our ongoing Phase 1/2 clinical trial.
+Each of the four patients treated with SAGE-547 achieved resolution of SRSE either during the course of or soon after SAGE-547 treatment.